JPL-IMCE/gov.nasa.jpl.imce.oml/plugins/core/gov.nasa.jpl.imce.oml.viewpoint/README.md

 - For a project that contains *.oml files, use the project context menu: "Configure > Convert to Modeling Project"
 - Afterwards, the context menu on a project with *.oml files should have additional menus:
   - Viewpoint Selection
-  -

 ## Development

 Note: the OML viewpoints are defined in [description/OML.odesign](description/OML.odesign)

 The OML Viewpoints are graphical modeling workbenches developed using the [Sirius Eclipse Project](http://www.eclipse.org/sirius/doc/).
-The views availble are as follows:
+The views available are as follows:

 | View Name | Type |Desciription |
 |----------|-------|-----------|